szczyglis-dev/py-gpt/README.md

 And you will receive the response: `Red`.

 Note: this command indexes the file only for the current query and does not persist it in the database.
 To store queried files also in the standard index you must enable the option "Auto-index readed files" in plugin settings.
-Remember to enable "Execute commands" checkbox to allow usage of query commands.
+Remember to enable "+ Tools" checkbox to allow usage of query commands.

 **Using Chat with files mode**